GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  * UDP Port: Present if Has Addressess=1.
 The 16-bit UDP Port of traffic for the session's channel.
  * Header AEAD Algorithm: Present when Has Header Key=1.  a value from <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>, used to protect the header fields in the session packets.
 The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
  * Header Key: Present when Has Header Key=1.
 A key with length and semantics determined by the Header AEAD Algorithm.
-   * I assume it’s not better to use a TLS CipherSuite because there is no KDF stage for deriving these keys (they are a strict server-to-client advertisement), so the Hash part would be unused? (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>)
+> **Author's Note:** I assume it’s not better to use a TLS CipherSuite because there is no KDF stage for deriving these keys (they are a strict server-to-client advertisement), so the Hash part would be unused? (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>)

 ### Mutable Properties